ump to: navigation, search

 early 2011, the band was booked to perform in a much sought-after tent

-Coachella Valley Music and Arts Festival.
-Meanwhile, the group continued to grow its fanbase with a month-long residency of concerts in January at
+at April's Coachella Valley Music and Arts Festival.
+Meanwhile, the group continued to grow its fanbase with a month-long residency of concerts in January at The Echo

 nightclub in Los Angeles.
 According to booking agent Tom Windish, by